 Originally published in 1937 as a limited edition, 24-volume collection by Nonesuch Press, the Nonesuch Dickens collection was the “most complete and handsome” set of Dickens’ works ever printed.
 The books were printed from the original woodblock and steel plates used by the original publisher, Chapman & Hall.

-In 2005, Overlook Press purchased the rights to the Nonesuch catalog and has released nine of the books, which are available individually, or in two sets.
-A third set of three more books is scheduled to be released on January 19, 2012.
+In 2005, Overlook Press purchased the rights to the Nonesuch catalog and has released nine of the books, which were available on an individual basis, or in two sets.

 Later, Overlook Press released three more books on January 19.
 2012, to bring the total in the series to 12.
 Those three books are:

 Based on the world-famous “Nonesuch Press” edition of 1937, the text for these new editions is taken from the 1867 “Chapman and Hall” editions, which became known as the “Charles Dickens” editions and were the last to be corrected by the author himself.

 The “Nonesuch” edition contains illustrations selected by Dickens himself, by artists including: